 But what about what’s lurking below the surface?

 There is always moisture in the concrete slab.
 If the concrete is new, it may not have had enough time to cure and dry.
 If the concrete is old, some of the damage you cleaned away could have been a sign of a bigger issue: excess moisture.
 Signs like salt deposits or efflorescence could all be due to moisture issues.

 How does your surface prep take care of excess moisture in the concrete substrate?

 Concrete holds most of its moisture below the surface, and that’s the moisture that can kill your work.
 The only concrete moisture test that gets below the surface is an in-situ relative humidity (RH) test.
 Consequently, measuring the concrete moisture below the substrate surface with an RH test must be part of your surface prep routine.

 This excess moisture evaporates over time from the surface of the concrete.
 That’s why a surface moisture test can’t tell you the real moisture condition of the concrete.
 It only tests the surface and ignores all moisture waiting to evaporate over time.

 When the floor covering goes down, the moisture moves upwards and gets trapped under the low permeable finish installed on the surface.

 Concrete moisture contains alkaline salts.
-With tile, these salts have the potential to transfer to the surface through grout lines causing unsightly issues.
+With tile, these salts can potentially transfer to the surface through grout lines causing unsightly issues.
 Additionally, with the increased usage of large format tiles with smaller grout lines, there is less area for excess moisture to escape, potentially getting trapped and causing issues to the entire system.

 At times, these effects are more than ugly.
 They can be dangerous.
 And they might not show up until months after the installation.
 That’s when you’ll be called back in to fix it all—at your expense.